TLINDEN/viking-mode/README.md

 it into berserk mode by setting 'viking-really-delete to t:

     (setq viking-really-delete t)

+To   turn  off   greedy   deleting  of   whitespace  remainders,   set 'viking-greedy-kill to nil:

+    (setq viking-greedy-kill nil)

 You can change the default key binding by: